thibaultcha/TCBlobDownload/README.md

 ## Documentation :books:

-Browse the documentation on [Cocoadocs](http://cocoadocs.org/docsets/TCBlobDownload/1.5.0/) or add it directly to Xcode or [Dash](http://kapeli.com/dash) by [downloading](https://github.com/thibaultCha/TCBlobDownload/blob/remaining-time/TCBlobDownload/Docs/TCBlobDownloadDocset.zip?raw=true) the docset and placing it into `~/Library/Developer/Shared/Documentation/DocSets/`.
+Browse the documentation on [Cocoadocs](http://cocoadocs.org/docsets/TCBlobDownload/1.5.0/) or add it directly to Xcode by [downloading](https://github.com/thibaultCha/TCBlobDownload/blob/remaining-time/TCBlobDownload/Docs/TCBlobDownloadDocset.zip?raw=true) the docset and placing it into `~/Library/Developer/Shared/Documentation/DocSets/`. (or use [Dash](http://kapeli.com/dash))

 ## Installation

+For CocoaPod install or the static library import: go to `Project's Target -> Build Settings -> Other Linker Flags -> Add "-ObjC".`

-### Cocoapods
+### CocoaPods

 Add the following to your Podfile and run `$ pod install`: